200 South Hamilton Road

 Police Staffing

-Chief Spence reported active efforts to backfill and expand staffing,
+Chief Spence reported active efforts to backfill and expand staffing, including:

 ·